 Dry Ice Delivery Services

-There are dry ice retailers online that allow you to place an order for delivery.
-This is usually a good solution if you need bulk quantities or have no other dry ice retailers in your area.
+Dry ice delivery is usually a good solution if you need bulk quantities or have no other dry ice retailers in your area.
 As mentioned above, if you’re ordering dry ice online, you’ll usually face a minimum order requirement and shipping costs can get very expensive.
 Some places also limit shipping to customers within a certain mile range to ensure the product arrives before evaporating.

 Dry Ice Delivered